What’s an Empty Pew Got to do with You?

 An empty seat in your church is a sign of us being partial in our Christianity.
 We are reaping all the benefits of a relationship with God, but not carrying out the duty of sharing Him with the world.

-Can I be bold in declaring that we are not full-bodied followers of Christ until God’s house is filled.
+Can I be bold in declaring that we are not full-bodied followers of Christ until God’s house is full.

 Let’s face it, Team, it’s not enough that only you and I have salvation.